2011 Cricket World Cup: Squads

 Each country chose a 30-member preliminary squad, which would then be reduced to 15.
 All the 14 teams announced their final squads before 19 January 2011.
+Sachin Tendulkar of India played in his sixth consecutive world cup, equalling the record of Pakistan's Javed Miandad.

 Warm-up matches

-The following 14 warm-up matches were played before the World Cup started.
-For statistical purposes, these matches are not considered to be One Day Internationals.
+The following 14 warm-up matches were played before the World Cup started, between 12 February and 18 February 2011.